Galatoire's Oysters Rockefeller Recipe

 In a food processor, combine fennel, leeks, parsley, scallions, celery, ketchup, spinach, salt, pepper, cayenne, thyme, anise, Worcestershire, and Herbsaint.
 Purée mixture thoroughly.
 Scrape into a large mixing bowl.
 Stir in butter and breadcrumbs; stir thoroughly.

 Pour enough rock salt into 12 eight-inch cake pans to cover bottoms.
 Arrange six oysters in their half shells in each pan.

-Fill a pastry bag with Rockefeller sauce and pipe equal portions of sauce over each shell or use a large tablespoon to distribute sauce.
+Fill a pastry bag with the Oysters Rockefeller sauce and pipe equal portions of sauce over each shell or use a large tablespoon to distribute sauce.
 Bake five minutes until sauce sets.
 Increase heat to broil; broil oysters until tops are bubbling, about three to four minutes.
 It may be necessary to bake the oysters in batches.

 * If Herbsaint is unavailable, Pernod may be substituted.